What Admitting Failure Taught Me About Advertising

 • The Reciprocity Norm is the social expectation of returning favors.
 According to Robert Cialdini (psychologist and author of “Influence — The Power of Persuasion”), there must be an element of surprise to it.
 If someone admits vulnerability when they don’t have to, it can trigger reciprocity.

 • The Ben Franklin Effect is similar to reciprocity… but opposite.
 The theory suggests you’re even more likely to have sympathy for someone after doing them a favor than if they did one for you.
 It sounds paradoxical but humans aren’t rational, we’re post-rational.
-We base our perceptions on our actions, not vice versa.
+We base our convictions on our actions, not vice versa.
 When we invest in another organism through action or choice, we connect with it.

 By admitting failure in this essay, I have implicitly asked you to make an admission on my behalf.
 If you’ve read this far, it might have worked.